sandra-0492/todos-list-react/README.md

 - Add new tasks quickly and easily.

-- View a list of all your tasks in one place.
+- View the list of existing tasks .

 - Mark tasks as completed or remove them when done.